Community Based Victim Services

 - Criminal harassment

-- Survivors of childhood physical and sexual abuse
+- Adult survivors of childhood physical and sexual abuse

-- Child and youth victims of physical and sexual abuse
+- Child and youth victims of childhood physical and sexual abuse

 Justice Related Services Include:

-- Provide information to victims about their rights under the Victims of Crime Act (VOCA)
+- Providing information to victims about their rights under the Victims of Crime Act (VOCA) and information of the criminal justice system

-- Obtain, provide and/or arrange for victims to receive case specific information which they may request under section 6 and 7 of VOCA.
+- Obtain, provide and arrange for victims to receive case specific information

-- Accompany victim to court and provide related emotional and practical assistance.
+- Accompany victims to court and provide related emotional support as needed

 Other Services Provided Include:

-- Education for individuals and/or community Workshops on relationship violence
+- Education on relationship violence and abusive cycles

-- Education for individuals and/or Community Workshops on the residual effects of domestic violence in relationships for infants, children and teenagers.
+- Education on the effects of relationship violence on children

-- Information and Referrals to other agencies (free services) and private practitioners (fee for services).
+- Information and referrals to other agencies and practitioners